esm7/obsidian-vimrc-support/.github/ISSUE_TEMPLATE/feature_request.md

 **Please make sure this feature request is within the scope of this plugin.**

-If it's about supporting some Vim feature, it probably belongs [here](https://github.com/replit/codemirror-vim).
+- [ ] I understand that if my request is about supporting some Vim feature, it probably belongs [here](https://github.com/replit/codemirror-vim).

 **Describe the feature that you'd like:**